Entanglement Spectrum Dynamics as a Probe for Non-Hermitian Bulk-Boundary Correspondence in Systems with Periodic Boundaries

 Finally, we consider the more general case with $\gamma_2 \neq 0, J_3 \neq 0$ and demonstrate that the above features remain qualitatively intact even in cases where the effective Hamiltonian $\mathsf{H}_{\rm eff}$ cannot be transformed to a Hermitian Hamiltonian.
 Figure \ref{fig_NextNearest}(a) shows the single-particle spectrum of the effective Hamiltonian $\hat H_{\rm eff}$ for both OBC and PBC.
 Similarly to the previous case, we see that the topological transition point, marked by the closing of the energy gap, is different between OBC and PBC, again, due to the NHSE.

 Figure~\ref{fig_NextNearest}(b) and (c) show the quench dynamics of ES for a PBC system, where, as before, we set the pre-quench state to be the ground state of the Hermitian SSH model in the trivial phase.
 In panel (b), the post-quench parameters lie in the topologically non-trivial phase for both OBC ($\omega_{\rm OBC}=1$) and PBC ($\omega_{\rm PBC}=1/2$), whereas for panel (c), quench parameters lie in the trivial phase for OBC ($\omega_{\rm OBC}=0$) and in the topological phase for PBC ($\omega_{\rm PBC}= -1/2$).
 We observe that two pairs of two ES eigenvalues, $\xi_l(t)$, crossing at $\xi=0.5$ for the trivial to topological quench shown in Fig.~\ref{fig_NextNearest}(b), while Fig.~\ref{fig_NextNearest}(c) shows that no crossings occur for trivial to trivial quenches.
-This demonstrates that the presence or absence of zero-crossings in the ES dynamics is determined by the OBC phase diagram of the effective Hamiltonian $\mathsf{H}_{\rm eff}$.
+This demonstrates that the presence or absence of zero-crossings in the ES dynamics is determined by the OBC phase diagram of the effective Hamiltonian $\hat{H}_{\rm eff}$.
+In the SM~\cite{Pablo24}, we have numerically demonstrated that the findings presented in this letter hold true for non-equilibrium quenches, where the system under consideration, ${\rm S+ \bar{S}}$, evolves under OBC conditions.

-We briefly note that, interestingly, the ES degeneracy at the crossing point occurring in the trivial to non-trivial quench case, seen in the absence of the next-nearest neighbor hopping $ J_3=0$ (Fig.~\ref{fig_LSSH}(c)) and in the Hermitian case~\cite{Gong18} is lifted when $ J_3\ne 0$ in our open system case.
-We also observe that, for quenches on open chains, ES crossings remain degenerate.
-We do not have an explanation for these features, which remains our future work.
+We briefly note that, interestingly, the ES degeneracy at the crossing point observed in the trivial to topological phase quench, which appears in the absence of next-nearest neighbor hopping ($J_3 = 0$) [Fig.~\ref{fig_LSSH}(c)] and in the Hermitian case~\cite{Gong18}, is lifted when $J_3 \neq 0$ in our open system scenario.
+Additionally, we observe that for quenches on open chains, ES crossings remain degenerate.
+Furthermore, the possibility that ES crossings signal a topological phase transition of the entanglement Hamiltonian, $\hat{H}_{\rm S} = -\log(Z_{\rm S} \hat{\rho}_{S})$, as reported in the quench dynamics of closed systems~\cite{Gong18}, remains an open question.
+We currently lack an explanation for these features, leaving this as a topic for future work.